 Stuart D. Wilson, born around 1874, is remembered for waffles and bacon grease, among other things.

 He moved to Spokane in 1904.
-After fighting in World War I, he opened Wilson’s Café, a waffle house, in 1918, where Spokane’s federal building now stands.
-Prices were modest, and downtown folks found good value for their money.
-Baked meatloaf, with peas and carrots, was 20 cents in 1934.
+After fighting in World War I, he opened Wilson’s Café, a waffle house, where Spokane’s federal building now stands.
+Prices were modest, and some of the large number of residents who live downtown found good value for their money.
+Baked meatloaf with peas and carrots was 20 cents in 1934.
 Roast beef and gravy was 35 cents.

 Architect and historian Robert Hyslop wrote: “Wilson’s had one of the best lunch counters in town and the hottest mustard for its thin-sliced beef sandwiches.”